unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 :::caution
 When transferring files with special or international characters, always mount the share with the `iocharset=utf8` option.
 Failing to do so may result in incorrect filenames or unreadable files on other platforms.

 Also, if you copy files as `root` via terminal, they may have restrictive permissions.
-If this occurs, use the **New Permissions** tool from the "Tools" menu in the WebGUI or the **Docker Safe New Perms** if you're dealing with Docker-involved shares to reset permissions, ensuring all users have network access.
+If this occurs, use the **New Permissions** tool from the **Tools** menu in the WebGUI or the **Docker Safe New Perms** if you're dealing with Docker-involved shares to reset permissions, ensuring all users have network access.
 :::